 They asked us: is our face distinctive enough?
 Consistent enough?
 Premium enough?
 What other meanings does our face convey?

 Car Design Research analysed the brand’s current facial identity – charting its development relative to competitors, conducting consumer research and then taking two of the company’s current cars and visiting leading independent car designers to conduct one-on-one filmed interviews with them.

 This process enabled a robust explanation of how the design was creating the meaning consumers read into the cars’ facial identity.
 It also enabled us to advise how this might be changed to create a stronger, different identity in the future.

 With intelligence projects we explore best practice, highlight ‘white-space’ opportunities and project future developments – and then describe the likely implications of these for design.

-We also get ‘under the skin’ of specific profiles of customer – such as the twenty-something luxury car buyers of Shanghai, or the new types of family car buyer in northern Europe – and bring then to life in films and visually rich presentations that are taken into the client studio.
+We also get ‘under the skin’ of specific profiles of customer – such as the twenty-something luxury car buyers of Shanghai, or the new types of family car buyers in northern Europe – and bring them to life in films and visually rich presentations that are taken into the client studio.